 The Agreement provides for the appointment of three Administrators: one for matters that fall under the jurisdiction of Quebec, one for matters in federal jurisdiction, and one appointed by the Cree Nation for development projects located on Category I lands.

-The current Administrator appointed by the Quebec government is Patrick Beauchesne, Deputy Minister of the MDDELCC, while the appointee for the Cree Nation is Isaac Voyageur.
+The current Administrator appointed by the Quebec government is Marc Croteau, Deputy Minister of the MELCC, while the appointee for the Cree Nation is Isaac Voyageur.